sensu/sensu-alpha-documentation/README.md

 If you are not already a Sensu 2.0 Alpha Program participant, visit [sensuapp.org/alpha](https://sensuapp.org/alpha#apply) to apply!

+## Alpha Program Goals

+The following are the Alpha Program goals.

+- Test early Sensu 2.0 prereleases in diverse, real world situations.

+- Collect feedback from existing and new Sensu users to help ensure we are taking Sensu in the right direction.

+- Produce experienced Sensu 2.0 prerelease users before the Sensu 2.0 beta (Q1 of 2018).

 ## Overview

 Sensu 2.0 is a complete rewrite of Sensu in [Go](https://golang.org).
 It can be